Try on Lip Augmentation and Injections Solutions

 - A small risk that the lips will stiffen or become scarred after implantation

-Implant removal might be necessary in some of the above listed situations
+- Implant removal might be necessary for some of the above-listed situations

-Temporary lip fillers are very popular because of the ease of obtaining lip injections, which are minimally invasive.
-Lip fillers work best for patients who don't require extensive changes in order to receive fuller lips.
+Temporary lip fillers are very popular because of the ease of obtaining minimally invasive lip injections.
+Lip fillers work best for patients who don't require extensive changes to receive fuller lips.